-- 4.1 The use of information and communication technology should follow the following general principles: - $\circ~$ This policy should apply whether systems are being used on or off the school premises. - The school's information and communication technology systems are intended primarily for educational use and the management and administration of the school.
-During work breaks appropriate, reasonable personal use is permitted. - Data Protection legislation must be followed. - Users must not try to use systems for any illegal purposes or materials. - o Users should communicate with others in a professional manner. - Users must not disclose their password and they should not write it down or store it where it is possible that another person might steal it.
-Users must not attempt to use another person's user-name or password.
+- 4.1 The use of information and communication technology should follow the following general principles: - This policy should apply whether systems are being used on or off the school premises. - The school's information and communication technology systems are intended primarily for educational use and the management and administration of the school.
+During work breaks appropriate, reasonable personal use is permitted. - o Data Protection legislation must be followed. - Users must not try to use systems for any illegal purposes or materials. - o Users should communicate with others in a professional manner.